 Butternut Squash Soup

-I keep fogetting to tell you that I am participating in Julie at Savvy Eats’ 50 Days of Little Things.
+I keep forgetting to tell you that I am participating in Julie at Savvy Eats’ 50 Days of Little Things.
 Every day you write down one thing that made your day better, and you can display it or store it however you like.
 Then you will get to relive all the little things on Thanksgiving when the 50 days are up.
-I chose some fun colored paper and a mason jar.
-You can also just keep a list, or get super crafty and make a thankful tree.
-It started on October 6th, and runs until Thanksgiving but it’s never too late to appreciate the little things!

 That being said… It’s time to make soup!
 Homemade soup is wonderful to make in the fall.
 And to start this season, I satisfied a craving for butternut squash soup.
 I had recently purchased some from the store by V8, which was good but you cannot beat homemade.
-The hardest part of this recipe is waiting for the squash to cool so that you can peel it from the skin (I ended up getting antsy and suffered through burning fingers).
-After that it’s pure love and deliciousness.

 I just realized that I am following the alphabet for my recipes this week (totally unintentional I swear).
 Apple yesterday and Butternut today.
 Will there be a C tomorrow?
 Stay tuned…